Skip to main content

 Full Bio

-Kelley studies integrity in academia, entrepreneurship, and organizations with a particular focus on when and why individuals fail to act with integrity.
-She examines these questions through multiple frameworks or lenses including moral disengagement and indigenous values.
-She is also actively involved in a multi-disciplinary longitudinal study of work integration social enterprises (WISEs) in Ontario, and how they can impact the lives of people with mental illnesses.
+Kelley studies integrity in academia with a particular focus on when and why individuals fail to act with integrity.
+She examines these questions through multiple frameworks or lenses including moral disengagement.
+She is also involved in a multi-disciplinary longitudinal study of work integration social enterprises (WISEs) in Ontario, and how they can impact the lives of people with mental illnesses and in 2024 began work with an international group of colleagues on the ethical use of GenAI in higher education.

 In the past she has investigated how career histories of founders may influence firm level outcomes and the evolution of multi-level organizational and industry networks over time.